abhabongse/talks-pycon-th-2018/README.md

-# Talks in PyCon Thailand since 2018
+# Talks in PyCon Thailand 2018

-A collection of talks given at PyCon Thailand since 2018.
+A collection of talks given at PyCon Thailand 2018.

 ## Environment Setup